codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Define Fragments

 Next, you need to define your fragments that will be displayed within the activity.
 These can be any support fragments you define within your application.
-Make sure that all the fragments extend from **android.support.v4.app.Fragment**.
+Make sure that all the fragments extend from **androidx.fragment.app.Fragment**.

 ### Setup Toolbar